Emmotes/ic_spoilers/docs/season_5.md

 # Changes

-Only one champion has seen changes so far though we have yet to see any for.
+Only one champion has seen changes so far.

 Please do me a favour and don't get all melodramatic about what you find here.
 I - and CNE - don't appreciate it.
 These are spoilers and will almost certainly change before release - likely multiple times.
 Making assumptions on how the champions will turn out based on this information would be premature.